New crew from US, Russia and UAE arrives at space station

 The UAE sent its first astronaut, Hazzaa al-Mansoori, to the space station in 2019 aboard a Russian rocket.
 It had been decades since the first Arab launched in 1985 during NASA’s shuttle era.
 The longest spaceflight by any of them was about a week.

-Al-Mansoori called the space station from Dubai to wish el-Nayadi and his crew a safe and successful mission and said it represented “a huge milestone.”
+A UAE space official, Hamad al-Mansoori, called the station from Dubai to wish el-Nayadi and his crew a safe and successful mission and said it represented “a huge milestone.”

 The space station will be home to 11 people for the next week.